Bishops Lodge: Establishment of the Anglican Diocese of Riverina

 The citizens of the rival town of Deniliquin, to the south were also discussing the matter of the residency for the new bishopric.
 That town was also considered to be a suitable site as it was the largest and one of the oldest of the Riverina towns.
-In 1882, despite the one hundred and fifteen thousand square miles covered by the new Diocese, Hay and Deniliquin were the largest towns within its boundaries and Narrandera was the only other town, which the Bishop might have even considered as his seat.
+In 1882, despite the one hundred and fifteen thousand square miles covered by the new Diocese, Hay and Deniliquin were the largest towns within its boundaries and Narrandera was the only other town, which the bishop might have even considered as his seat.
 The Riverina area may have included almost one third of the colony of New South Wales but at that time, prior to mineral discoveries around Broken Hill and the development of irrigation schemes, it was sparsely populated.
 From December 1881, when the generosity of John Campbell, MLC, enabled the new Diocese to be established with a ten thousand pound bequest, the towns in the western Riverina began vying for the honour of being the cathedral city.
 A public meeting was held in Hay in May 1882, and the Chairman, H. T. Makin, was reported as saying:

-'...In the event of the Bishop deciding to reside at Hay, a Cathedral would be built here and the town would become a city; the presence of the Bishop in their midst was calculated to improve the tone of society, and would benefit the inhabitants socially, morally and commercially.'

-Even in 1882 the leading citizens of Hay were quite confident that the Bishop would select Hay for the many advantages it offered over Deniliquin and Narrandera.
+Even in 1882 the leading citizens of Hay were quite confident that the bishop would select Hay for the many advantages it offered over Deniliquin and Narrandera.
 Its central location in the Diocese and "...it being directly in communication with the metropolis" would, they felt, assure Hay's selection.
 They also discussed the need for the people of Hay to pledge financial support to enable the Bishop's residence and cathedral to be built here.
 Ninety pounds was pledged at this meeting.

 At the request of the Anglican Diocese of Goulburn, the Archbishop of Canterbury, the Archbishop of York and the Bishop of London selected the first Bishop of Riverina.
 On 17 November 1883 the position was offered to the Right Reverend Sydney Linton.

 Sydney Linton arrived with his wife and family in Sydney on board the Parramatta in early 1885 and was enthroned as the Anglican Bishop of the Riverina at St Paul's Church, Hay on 18 March of that same year.
 He travelled extensively throughout the area during his early ministry and experienced the extremes of the Riverina climate and had ample opportunity to consider the design of a building to accommodate his family and the administrative needs of the diocese.
 The result is an innovative and successful building constructed in 1888.